CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 const [count, setCount] = useState(0);
 ```

-To understand this bit of code, we first have to understand *destructuring*.
+This creates a new state variable named `count`.
+To fully understand this bit of code, we first have to understand *destructuring*.

 ### Destructuring Arrays